Updated: Mar 11

 Suppose you are an NDIS participant and have a goal for fitness or physical agility.
 In that case, the funding can be made available in your NDIS plan under the Capacity Building – Improved Health and wellbeing category.
 Speak to your support coordinator or LAC to discuss your health goals in your NDIS planning meeting.

-IF funding is made available for physical training sessions, it can support and assist NDIS participants to:
+If funding is made available for physical training sessions, it can support and assist NDIS participants to:

 Use mainstream fitness services: The services available can assist with daily activities including mobility, balance, stability, body awareness, strength, and education.
 A personal trainer may help you with each training session, beneficial to the client with disabilities in achieving their physical well-being or fitness goals.